jpforcioli/github_howto_jsonrpc_api/023_meta_fields.rst

      ]
    }

-How to set firewall policy metafields for one firewall policy?
+How to set firewall policy Meta-fields for one firewall policy?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-We change the value of the firewall policy metafield ``owner`` for policy ID ``1`` from policy package ``default`` of our ADOM ``adom_dc3``:
+We change the value of the firewall policy Meta-fields ``owner`` for policy ID ``1`` from policy package ``default`` of our ADOM ``adom_dc3``:

 **REQUEST:**